 Sandwell and West Birmingham NHS Trust is an integrated care organisation.
 We are dedicated to improving the lives of local people, to maintaining an outstanding reputation for teaching and education, and to embedding innovation and research.

-We employ over 7,000 people and spend around £430m of public money, largely drawn from our local Clinical Commissioning Group.
-That Group and this Trust is responsible for the care of 530,000 local people from across North-West Birmingham and all the towns within Sandwell.
+We employ over 8,000 people and spend around £430m of public money, largely drawn from the Integrated Care Boards (ICBs) which serve the Sandwell and West Birmingham areas.
+The ICBs and the Trust are responsible for the care of 530,000 local people from across North-West Birmingham and all the towns within Sandwell.

 Over the last year:

 - 5,795 babies were born at our Trust.

 - There were 191,497 patient attendances plus 31,627 attendances seen under GP triage at our emergency departments with over 40,570 people admitted for a hospital stay.